 Education and information are deeply ingrained in UCLA’s DNA.
 Nearly a century ago, a small Los Angeles “branch” of the University of California opened its doors as a teaching college to meet the needs of a rapidly growing metropolis.

-We are home to sixteen nationally renowned research centers, two groundbreaking partnership schools, and some of the world’s premiere education and information experts.
-This where the most pressing issues in education and information are transformed by UCLA and strategic partners into opportunity and real-world solutions.
+We are home to sixteen nationally renowned research centers, three groundbreaking partnership schools, and some of the world’s premiere education and information experts.
+This is where the most pressing issues in education and information are transformed by UCLA and strategic partners into opportunity and real-world solutions.

 The UCLA Department of Education has been named the number one graduate school of education in the nation by U.S. News & World Report.
 The Department is known as a leader in the study of urban education and the development and support of teachers and school leaders strongly committed to social justice.
 Read More >

 A Message from the Interim Wasserman Dean Tina Christie

 Dear Friends of UCLA Graduate School of Education & Information Studies,

 I begin my term as Interim Wasserman Dean of Education & Information Studies during a moment in our history that will be referenced and studied for years to come.
 Tens of thousands of people have been protesting against racism, anti-Blackness, police brutality, and social, economic, and educational inequality.
 It has taken two concurrent pandemics – one new and one old – to push to the fore issues that have been of concern to the Graduate School of Education & Information Studies for decades.
 The long history of injustice and inequality that persists and saturates all aspects of our society have come into sharp focus over the past few months, as we shelter at home and protest in the streets.